reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Metaphysical

 Incompatible:
-1. Moral facts are independent of any agent's contingent desires.
+1. Moral truths are independent of any agent's contingent desires.
-2. Moral facts provide necessary practical reasons (perhaps even overriding).
+2. Moral truths provide necessary practical reasons (perhaps even overriding).
 3. Desires are necessary for reasons for action.
 4. There are no necessary desires in all rational agents
-5. There are moral facts.
+5. There are moral truths.

 Rejections:
 1. Rejected by subjectivists.